joechau29/InstallOpenAIWhisper/README.md

 5.2 Execute `python -m venv C:\Users\frog\venv` to create the virtual environment.

-5.3 Execute `C\Users\frog\venv\activate.bat` to activate the virtual environment.
+5.3 Execute `C:\Users\frog\venv\Scripts\activate.bat` to activate the virtual environment.
 The prompt will be changed as below: -
 > **(venv)** (base) C:\Users\frog>

 ### 6. Install Whisper